 Gallatin City Cemetery contains over 8,000 interments (according to Find A Grave), and is currently still in use in

 the newest sections to the north.
 Grave markers represent most of the major types of Victorian and 20th-century funerary styles and symbols, and range from early 19th-century table-style headstones and state obelisks, to 20th century granite die-on-base markers.
 Gravestone styles also include die-in-socket, lawn marker, government issue (i.e. military headstones), plaque marker, pulpit, footstone, pedestal with faulted roof or urn, pedestal with obelisk, bedstead, ledger, table tomb, and box tomb.
-In addtion to these basic forms, grave markers also include more sculpural elements, such as angels, flowers, animals and tree forms.
+In addition to these basic forms, grave markers also include more sculptural elements, such as angels, flowers, animals and tree forms.
 Most of the graves up through the mid-20th century are made of marble, while most of the markers since are made of granite and are of more homogenous shape.